 Describing the emotional distance that has grown between two siblings after one returns from the Vietnam War, “Daniel” is truly a remarkable ballad and one of the best songwriting collaborations to emerge from Elton John’s and Bernie Taupin’s musical partnership.

 On a wider level, the song also comments on the relationship between military veterans and the communities in which they live.
 Pop music is rarely as profound as it is here; nearly 50 years on, the song can still bring listeners to tears.

-2. Luther Vandross, “Dance With My Father”
+“Dance With My Father” – Luther Vandross

-Undoubtedly one of the best songs about the loss of a parent ever recorded, Luther Vandross’s “Dance With My Father” is a touching portrayal of the love we can feel for our fathers.
+Undoubtedly one of the best songs about family and the loss of a parent ever recorded, Luther Vandross’s “Dance With My Father” is a touching portrayal of the love we can feel for our fathers.

 Cowritten with noted songwriter Richard Marx, the tune centers around Vandross’s own personal experience with loss; Vandross’s father died from complications arising from diabetes when the singer was only a child.

 The son of legendary singer-songwriter Tim Buckley, Jeff Buckley always seemed to be trying to escape from beneath the shadow of his estranged father’s music career.

 Ironically, Jeff had only met his famous father once by the time his own musical star was rising; having barely known the man, Jeff nonetheless put his emotional frustrations about his absent father into the artistic form on this standout track from his debut album “Grace.”